SciRuby/sciruby/README.txt

 This task will install any missing dependencies, run the tests/specs, and generate the RDoc.

+NOTE: Don't despair if `rake newb` doesn't work for you.
+We're still working out the kinks.

 ## LICENSE:

 SciRuby is licensed under the GNU General Public License, v3.